-Here are 44 low-carb foods, most of which are healthy, nutritious and incredibly delicious.
+Here are 43 low carb foods, most of which are healthy, nutritious, and delicious.

-The carb content for a standard serving and the number of carbs in a 100-gram portion are listed at the end of each chapter.
+The carb content for standard servings and carbs in a 100-gram (g) portion is at the end of each chapter.

-However, keep in mind that some of these foods are high in fiber, which may lower the digestible net carb content even further.
+However, remember that some of these foods are high in fiber, which may lower the digestible net carb content even further.

-Beef is highly satiating and loaded with important nutrients like iron and vitamin B12.
+Beef is highly satiating and contains important nutrients like iron and vitamin B12.
 There are dozens of different types of beef, from ribeye steak to ground beef to hamburger.

 Chicken is among the world’s most popular meats.
 It’s high in many beneficial nutrients and an excellent source of protein.

-If you’re on a low-carb diet, it may be a better choice to go for fattier cuts like wings and thighs.
+If you’re on a low carb diet, it may be better to go for fattier cuts like wings and thighs.

-Try to buy your bacon locally, without artificial ingredients, and make sure not to burn it during cooking.
+It is important to check the nutritional content of any bacon products before adding them to the diet.
+Try to buy your bacon locally, without artificial ingredients, and ensure not to burn it during cooking.

-Jerky is meat that has been cut into strips and dried.
-As long as it doesn’t contain added sugar or artificial ingredients, jerky can be a perfect low-carb snack food.
+People can cut and dry various cuts of meat to make jerky.
+As long as it doesn’t contain added sugar or artificial ingredients, jerky can be a useful low-carb snack.

-Fish and other seafoods tend to be incredibly nutritious and healthy.
+Fish and other seafood tend to be incredibly nutritious and healthy.

-They’re particularly high in B12, iodine and omega-3 fatty acids — all nutrients of which many people don’t get enough.
+They’re particularly high in B12, iodine, and omega-3 fatty acids — all nutrients many people don’t get enough.

 Like meat, almost all types of fish and seafood contain next to no carbs.